depersgroep/fannypack/hugo/content/modules/forms.md

 ## Special cases

-If you want more flexibility and let the browser handle the layout, replace the floating column structure with a flexbox layout.
+If you want more flexibility, vertical alignment and let the browser handle the layout, replace the grid layout with a flexbox layout.

 An example with a datepicker and time input.